Skip to the main content

 Biomedical engineering technologists may also work for medical equipment makers or distributors.
 In these roles, they:

-Much of the work involves assessing equipment needs.
-They do this with doctors, administrators, engineers, and other professionals.
+Much of the work involves assessing equipment needs with doctors, administrators, engineers, and other professionals.
 Some may help design, develop, and test new medical equipment and products.

 Technology is changing the nature of biomedical equipment.
-For example, x-ray machines now capture electronic images, while patient monitors communicate through wireless networks.
-To keep up, biomedical engineering technologists spend a lot of time studying manuals and attending training sessions.
+For example, X-ray machines now capture electronic images and store them in networked image databases, called Picture Archiving and Communication Systems (PACS).
+On the other hand, patient monitors communicate through wireless networks and are connected to electronic patient charting systems.
+To keep up with changes like these, biomedical engineering technologists spend a lot of time studying manuals and attending training sessions.

 Working Conditions